 Tim and I had heard rumors about being able to see celebrities on the red carpet during evening events.
 We were really hoping to spot a celebrity today.

-Tim and I walked to the Film Festival Hall, the theater where the main film screeings were shown.
+We walked to the Film Festival Hall, the theater where the main film screenings were shown.
 We arrived an hour early and had views of the red carpet behind several other rows of tourists.